2300030924/2300030924/README.md

 ## 👩‍💻 About Me
 🔹 Computer Science student focused on AI systems, backend development, and cloud technologies
-🔹 Hands-on experience building end-to-end AI applications such as knowledge retrieval systems, speech-based systems, and ML-powered web apps
+🔹 Experience building end-to-end AI applications and ML-based systems
-🔹 Strong in Python and Java with practical exposure to backend development and RESTful APIs
+🔹 Strong in Python and Java with backend API development experience
-🔹 Cloud certified with working knowledge of AWS, Docker, and CI/CD pipelines
+🔹 AWS certified with hands-on cloud and CI/CD exposure
-🔹 Actively improving data structures, algorithms, and problem-solving skills
+🔹 Actively strengthening data structures, algorithms, and problem-solving skills

 ---